-What is nonalcoholic fatty liver disease (NAFLD)?
+What is metabolic dysfunction-associated liver disease (MASLD)?

-To diagnose NAFLD, your doctor may check your blood and order a scan of your liver.
+To diagnose MASLD, your doctor may check your blood and order a scan of your liver.
 If your doctor thinks you may have a more severe liver disease, you may need a liver biopsy.
 In this procedure, your doctor inserts a needle through your skin and removes a small piece of tissue from your liver.
 This tissue is looked at under a microscope to check for signs of severe liver disease.

 Questions to Ask Your Doctor

-What is the best treatment for me?
+- What is the best treatment for me?

-What complications can I expect?
+- What complications can I expect?

-What changes should I make to my diet?
+- What changes should I make to my diet?

-What exercises are good for me?
+- What exercises are good for me?

-Are there any medicines I should take?
+- Are there any medicines I should take?

-Will I have any liver damage?
+- Will I have any liver damage?

-How quickly should I lose weight?
+- How quickly should I lose weight?

-What is causing my nonalcoholic fatty liver disease?
+- What is causing my MASLD?

-Should I stop drinking alcohol?
+- Should I stop drinking alcohol?

 - Are there any medicines I should avoid taking?

 Copyright © American Academy of Family Physicians